aknoobkutty/starkyn-kit-hub/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ccbad968-3c29-420f-92e1-2a21e6c63068) and start prompting.
+Simply visit the [Ak Magical Project](https://lovable.dev/projects/ccbad968-3c29-420f-92e1-2a21e6c63068) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Deploying real project.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)